llpeterson/internetworking/impl.md

 A theme we keep revisiting is how the network is increasingly implemented in software, with hardware being increasinly commoditized.
-This general idea is usually called *Software Defined Networks* (SDN), and it's an idea that first arrived on the scene about ten years ago.
+This general idea is usually called *Software Defined Networks* (SDN), and it's an idea that started to germinate about ten years ago.
+Today SDN is on the cusp of going mainstream.

 The fundamental idea of SDN is to decouple the network control plane (i.e., where routing algorithms like RIP, OSPF, and BGP run) from the